-Impact other public facilities would be required.
-Mitigation Measure (s) Residual Impact Impacts would be less than significant.
-Transportation Impact TRA-1.
-Development facilitated by the project would not conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities.
-Impacts would be less than significant.
-None required.
-Less than significan Impact TRA-2.
-The proposed project would conflict with CEQA Guidelines section TRA-2: Preparation of Transportation Demand Management (TDM) Plan Significant and unavoidable.
-15064.3(b) by resulting in increased VMT from future office-only commercial development facilitated by the project.
-It cannot be guaranteed that mitigation would reduce office-only commercial VMT to acceptable levels; therefore, impacts would be significant and unavoidable.
-Individual projects that include office-only commercial development and are estimated to generate more than 100 trips per day shall prepare a Transportation Demand Management (TDM) plan for County and C/CAG review and approval.
+Mitigation Measure (s) Residual Impact None required.
+Less than significant.
+TRA-2: Preparation of Transportation Demand Management (TDM) Plan Individual projects that include office-only commercial development and are estimated to generate more than 100 trips per day shall prepare a Transportation Demand Management (TDM) plan for County and C/CAG review and approval.
 The TDM plan shall be designed and implemented to achieve trip reductions as required to meet thresholds identified by OPR to reduce daily VMT by reducing vehicle trips by 25 percent or 35 percent, depending on the land use and location of the project.
 The TDM Plan shall identify the trip reduction necessary to achieve the required VMT reduction (to 15.42 VMT per employee or less).
-Trip reduction strategies that may be included in the TDM program include, but are not limited to, the following: Provision of bus stop improvements or on- site mobility hubs Pedestrian improvements, on-site or off- site, to connect to nearby transit stops, services, schools, shops, etc. Bicycle programs including bike purchase incentives, storage, maintenance programs, and on-site education program Enhancements to countywide bicycle network 5.
-Parking reductions and/or fees set at levels sufficient to incentivize transit, active transportation, or shared modes Cash allowances, passes, or other public transit subsidies and purchase incentives 7.
+Trip reduction strategies that may be included in the TDM program include, but are not limited to, the following: 1.
+Provision of bus stop improvements or onsite mobility hubs 2.
+Pedestrian improvements, on-site or offsite, to connect to nearby transit stops, services, schools, shops, etc. 3.
+Bicycle programs including bike purchase incentives, storage, maintenance programs, and on-site education program 4.
+Enhancements to countywide bicycle network 5.
+Parking reductions and/or fees set at levels sufficient to incentivize transit, active transportation, or shared modes 6.
+Cash allowances, passes, or other public transit subsidies and purchase incentives 7.
 Enhancements to bus service 8.
-Implementation of shuttle service Establishment of carpool, bus pool, or vanpool programs Vanpool purchase incentives Participation in a future County VMT fee
+Implementation of shuttle service 9.
+Establishment of carpool, bus pool, or vanpool programs 10.
+Vanpool purchase incentives Significant and unavoidable.
+TRA-2: Preparation of Transportation Demand Management (TDM) Plan Individual projects that include office-only commercial development and are estimated to generate more than 100 trips per day shall prepare a Transportation Demand Management (TDM) plan for County and C/CAG review and approval.
+The TDM plan shall be designed and implemented to achieve trip reductions as required to meet thresholds identified by OPR to reduce daily VMT by reducing vehicle trips by 25 percent or 35 percent, depending on the land use and location of the project.
+The TDM Plan shall identify the trip reduction necessary to achieve the required VMT reduction (to 15.42 VMT per employee or less).
+Trip reduction strategies that may be included in the TDM program include, but are not limited to, the following: 1.
+Provision of bus stop improvements or onsite mobility hubs 2.
+Pedestrian improvements, on-site or offsite, to connect to nearby transit stops, services, schools, shops, etc. 3.
+Bicycle programs including bike purchase incentives, storage, maintenance programs, and on-site education program 4.
+Enhancements to countywide bicycle network 5.
+Parking reductions and/or fees set at levels sufficient to incentivize transit, active transportation, or shared modes 6.
+Cash allowances, passes, or other public transit subsidies and purchase incentives 7.
+Enhancements to bus service 8.
+Implementation of shuttle service 9.
+Establishment of carpool, bus pool, or vanpool programs